 See also publication list and research group

-My research focuses on the development of semiconductor nanowire materials, in particular epitaxial growth of III-V nanowires by MOVPE and characterization of structural and composition by TEM.
+Our research focuses on the understanding and controlling the properties of semiconductor nanostructures.
+We are especially interested in epitaxial growth of III-V nanowires by MOVPE and characterization of their structural and composition by TEM.

 Current research projects:

-Active in this project: Sebastian Lehmann, Daniel Jacobsson, Maria de la Mata
+Active in this project: Daniel Jacobsson, Marcus Tornberg, Carina Babu Maliakkal

 Primary funding: Knut & Alice Wallenberg Foundation (Wallenberg Academy Fellowship)